Updated on: December 5, 2024

 Bottom Line:

-Mobicip has a highly customizable scheduling feature, which is great for parents that only want to block access to certain apps and websites during specific days or times of the day.
-It has a unique Vacation Mode for more lenient controls, great web filtering, and very good app filtering and monitoring capabilities.
+Mobicip has a highly customizable scheduling feature, a unique Vacation Mode for more lenient controls, great web filtering, and very good app filtering and monitoring capabilities.
 Micip’s locating tracking and geofencing features are reliable and there’s a decent social media monitoring feature (but I wish it covered more apps).
-Mobicip has great paid plans that start at $2.99 / month and are backed by a 30-day money-back guarantee.
+Mobicip plans are backed by a 30-day money-back guarantee.

 6. mSpy — Great for Monitoring Your Child’s Online Activities